justinticktock/overwrite-author-name/readme.txt

 Tags: author, enforce, overwrite, publish
 Requires at least: 3.5
 Tested up to: 3.7.1
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Overwrite Author on save to a consistent name.
+Overwrite Author to a consistent name when publishing a post.

 == Description ==

 Are you currently giving multiple users the same login details?
 If 'yes' then 'Overwrite Author Name' is for you.

-'Overwrite Author Name' is a plugin to ensure on save of a post the author name will be replaced.
+'Overwrite Author Name' is a plugin to ensure when publishing a post the author name will be replaced.
 This allows the site to have a consistent/clean authorship and protects individual users from leaving their user-name as author.
-This is important as users can then login with their own user-name/password using capabilities allocated, however, published content will have a corporate author name.
+This is important as users can then login with their own user-name/password using capabilities allocated, however the published content will have a corporate author name against site content.

+supports standard and custom post types.

 [Plugin site](http://justinandco.com/plugins/overwrite-author-name/).
 [GitHub page](https://github.com/justinticktock/overwrite-author-name).